sp0x/onion-pi/README.md

 ## Preparation

-### 1) Download and install Raspbian Jessie Lite on an SD card
+### 1) Download and install Raspbian Stretch Lite on an SD card

-We will use the lite image of Raspbian Jessie as provided at
+We will use the lite image of Raspbian Stretch as provided at

   https://www.raspberrypi.org/downloads/raspbian/

-Afterwards you should have a file named ``2017-04-10-raspbian-jessie-lite.zip`` or similar (depending on the current date).
+Afterwards you should have a file named ``2018-06-27-raspbian-stretch-lite.zip`` or similar (depending on the current date).
 This ZIP archive should contain one big image file.

 Check the sha1 sum of the file:

-    $ sha1sum 2017-04-10-raspbian-jessie-lite.zip
-    c24a4c7dd1a5957f303193fee712d0d2c0c6372d 2017-04-10-raspbian-jessie-lite.zip
+    openssl sha -sha256 2018-06-27-raspbian-stretch-lite.zip | grep 3271b244734286d99aeba8fa043b6634cad488d211583814a2018fc14fdca313

-and make sure it equals the number given on the website.
+and make sure it equals the number given on the website (grep prints that hash).

 If so, you can unzip the file with

-    $ unzip 2017-04-10-raspbian-jessie-lite.zip
+    unzip 2018-06-27-raspbian-stretch-lite.zip

+#### Writing the image on OSX

+For SD cards larger than 64GB, be sure to start by [formatting them as FAT32](https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md) (not exFAT), as you may have trouble with ``dd`` otherwise.

+Insert the SD card, and figure out which number the disk is:

+    diskutil list

+Assuming it's /dev/disk4, unmount the disk (or change the reference to ``4`` for your specific disk number below):

+    diskutil unmountDisk /dev/disk4

-but it is not neccessary for our purposes.
-We will unzip the file on-the-fly and write the contents to a locally attached SD card:
+Unzip the file on-the-fly and write the contents to a locally attached SD card:

-    $ zcat 2017-04-10-raspbian-jessie-lite.zip | dd of=/dev/sdX bs=4M

-where ``/dev/sdX`` refers to your SD-card.

-### 2) Enable UART Access

-You can skip this step, if you use external keyboard/screen for initial setup.
-But if you use a TTL connection cable for it, you have to enable "serial" access first.

-Your freshly created SD-card should now contain two partitions: one for boot files and one with the root filesystem.
-The boot filesystem should come first.
-If you cannot see these partitions, eject your SD-card and reinsert it in your computer.

-Then, mount the boot partition (should be done automatically when the SD-card is inserted in a running Ubuntu) and find a file named 'config.txt'.
-Edit this file and add a line at end reading:

-    enable_uart=1

-There should be no spaces in this stanza.

-When done, save the file and eject the SD-card properly.
+    sudo bash -c 'zcat 2018-06-27-raspbian-stretch-lite.zip | dd bs=1m of=/dev/rdisk4 conv=sync'

+Note that the /dev/rdisk4 is different from /dev/disk4 in that rdisk doesn't buffer the writing, and so the data is flushed for each chunk written which should be faster.

+Then eject the disk:

+    sudo diskutil eject /dev/rdisk4

+#### Install Ansible from Homebrew

+Ansible basically allows us to run idempotent configuration changes, and is required for this tutorial.
+Everything could be done with straight shell/bash/etc, but the goal here is to go fast with few errors, not to document what's changing.
+You can always view the ansible yaml files to see what's happening.

+    brew install ansible

+Make sure you have version 2.4 or higher installed on the host where you also have SSH access to the pi.

+    ansible --version

 ## Basic Setup